 - There is a pending proceeding for dissolution of marriage or for legal separation of the legal parents at the time the petition is filed.

 Under Arizona law, there is a rebuttable presumption that it is in the child’s best interest to award custody to a legal parent.
 This is because our legislature has determined that, under normal circumstances, a child’s physical, psychological, and emotional needs are best served by being reared by his or her parent.
 However, grandparents can overcome this presumption if they demonstrate, by clear and convincing evidence, that awarding custody to a legal parent is not in the child’s best interests.

-At the law firm of Gary J. Frank P.C., our attorney is a committed and experienced Grandparents’ Rights advocate.
+At the law firm of Gary J. Frank P.C., our attorneys are committed and experienced Grandparents’ Rights advocates.
 We can provide the information and guidance you need to assert your legal rights.
 To learn more about “Grandparents Rights,” contact us and schedule an appointment today.